Kuriankkr/IEEE-Fradulent-Data/README.md

 # IEEE-Fradulent-Data(EDA)

-This python notebook was created from the Datasets provided by IEEE-CIS Fraud Detection from Kaggle.
-The idea was to detect Fraud detections.
+This python notebook was created from the Datasets provided by IEEE-CIS Fraud Detection competition from Kaggle.
+The idea was to detect Fraud detections from millions of customer transactions.
 I have done a basic exploratory data analysis for the card transactions.
 There are two sets of training data and one set of testing data.
-I have attached the link of the training.
+I have attached the link of the training dataset.
 The datasets can be downloaded from the link below. https://www.kaggle.com/c/ieee-fraud-detection/data

 I have below given what each column represents from both the datasets